 The ISSO wants to stress the importance of financial preparation when coming to the United States to begin an academic program.
-Of course, international students are required to present evidence of financial support both before being issued a Form I-20 F-1 Visa Document and at their eventual visa interview.
+Of course, international students are required to present evidence of financial support both before being issued a Form I-20 F-1 Visa Document or Form DS-2019 J1 Visa Document and at their eventual visa interview.
 Even after your arrival in the US, it is important to understand certain financial obligations you will have as a student, and the consequences of failing to fulfill those obligations.

 This section of the ISSO website is designed to provide financial resources to UMass Lowell international students, educating them on various financial-related topics they may face as a student at UMass Lowell.